jsmoriss/nbsp-french/readme.txt

 == Description ==

-This plugin adds non-breaking spaces required by the French language in the content, excerpt, comments, and text widget &mdash; skipping over pre-formatted code blocks, styles and scripts.
+This plugin adds non-breaking spaces required by the French language in the content, excerpt, comments, text widget, and WooCommerce short description &mdash; skipping over pre-formatted code blocks, styles and scripts.

 If the `<!--:fr-->` HTML  tag is found (used by some multilingual plugins), non-breaking spaces are added only between the `<!--:fr-->` and `<!--:-->` HTML tags.